 - Tax Saving Provisions When Preparing Your Canadian Tax Return

-- U.S. Tax for Canadian Pension Plans, Retirement Plans and Capital Gains
+- U.S. Tax for Canadian Pension Plans, Retirement Plans, and Capital Gains

 Determining If You’re a Resident or Non-Resident

 Before filing a Canadian tax return form T1 with CRA in the year of the move, you must determine where you are a tax resident of Canada or not.
-You may still have to pay federal and provincial income tax to Canada even if you are living, working or travelling to the U.S. or other countries.
+You may still have to pay federal and provincial income tax to Canada even if you are living, working or traveling to the U.S. or other countries.
 As long as you’re still considered a resident of Canada, you will be taxed on your worldwide income each year.
 That means all United States source income would be subject to Canadian Income tax.
 Your tax residency status determines the tax rules that apply to you while you are outside of Canada.

 Tax Resident of Canada

-Tax residency status is a combination of multiple factors which includes the reason for leaving Canada, the duration of stay in the foreign country, your primary and secondary ties to Canada, the new ties you establish in the foreign country and how frequently you return to Canada.
+Tax residency status is a combination of multiple factors which includes the reason for leaving Canada, the duration of stay in the foreign country, your primary and secondary ties to Canada, the new ties you establish in the foreign country, and how frequently you return to Canada.

 On the other hand, multiple secondary ties might be required to determine tax residency status.
 Secondary include, but are not limited to: